 - Time: 15 - 20 minutes

-This first bit goes on the usual road between the two towns, just walking on the sidewalk along the apartment buildings, shops, restaurants and Playa Chica in Puerto Santiago.
+This first bit goes on the usual road between the two towns, just walking on the sidewalk along with the apartment buildings, shops, restaurants and Playa Chica in Puerto de Santiago.
 This a 1 - 1,5 km walk, depending on where you are starting in Los Gigantes, but it shouldn't take you more than 20 minutes, as you will mostly go downhill if you do the walk in this direction.